 Produces guidelines on best practice in healthcare.

-111 (Hywel Dda, Powys, Aneurin Bevan and Swansea Bay Health Boards (including Brigend))
+111 (Hywel Dda, Powys, Aneurin Bevan and Swansea Bay (including Brigend) Health Boards)

 0845 46 47 (all other areas of Wales)

 Non-emergency medical help and advice for people living in Wales.
-The contact number for this service differs depending on which area of Wales you live in.
+The contact number for this service differs depending on which area of Wales you are in.

 Information about health problems and treatments, including details of local NHS services in England.